-None of the provisions of this chapter shall be construed to prevent any demolition necessary to correct the unsafe or dangerous conditions of any structure, feature, or part thereof, when such condition has been declared unsafe or dangerous by the building official or the fire chief and where the proposed measures have been declared necessary by such official to correct such conditions.
+None of the provisions of this chapter shall be construed to prevent any demolition necessary to correct the unsafe or dangerous conditions of any structure, feature, or part thereof, when such condition has been declared unsafe or dangerous by the building official or the fire chief and where the proposed measures have been declared necessary and permitted by such official to correct such conditions.
+A city permit is required prior to demolition.
 However, only such work as is necessary to correct the unsafe or dangerous condition may be performed.
 In the event any structure or other feature shall be damaged by fire or other calamity, the building official may specify, prior to the commission's review, the amount of repair necessary to correct any unsafe conditions.

 25.45.024 Property owned by public agencies.

 Public agencies that own property in the city shall be notified of the provisions of this chapter and encouraged to seek the advice of the heritage committee before the construction, alteration, demolition, or relocation of any potential historic resource.